 The Graduate Group in Performance Studies is responsible for the Ph.D. program and is comprised of faculty with appointments in the Department of Theater, Dance, and Performance Studies as well as faculty from a range of departments and disciplines with scholarly and teaching interests in the field.

 Brandi Wilkins Catanese, Associate Professor, Departments of African American Studies and Theater, Dance, and Performance Studies; Ph.D.
 Stanford University; African-American Drama and Theater.

-Peter Glazer, Associate Professor and Chair, Department of Theater, Dance, and Performance Studies; Ph.D.
+Peter Glazer, Associate Professor, Department of Theater, Dance, and Performance Studies; Ph.D.
 Northwestern University; Directing; Adaptation; Performance Theory; 20th century American Theater; Commemorative Performance.